 The GEMRxChannel.vhd module governs the behavior of the data received from the VFATs on their respective DataOut and DataValid channels.
-This is shown below in UML Diagram 1-3 for this module.
+This is shown below in UML Diagram 2-3 on page 25 for this module.
 For a more detailed description of the parameters settings for these FIFOs see section "GEMRxEventDataFIFO.vhd/ GEMRxEventSizeFIFO.vhd."